Reviews

 Eileen Morey, Senior Editor, Art Books Reviews

 "This book is like an informative and interesting documentary...
-It's recommended to models, would-be models and people who work with models." entire review
+It's recommended to models, would-be models and people who work with models."

 Parka Blogs, Singapore

 "Until now, I've never seen a book that is written from the model's perspective, directed mainly to models and instructors who don't have a lot of experience with posing for and directing figure drawing sessions...
 It explains very thoroughly about why particular things are done.
 It's a very good resource for those that are considering to become art models or are still new to the profession.
 There are many short anecdotes from different artists, instructors and models, as well as longer interviews with models.
-As a person who has been on the drawing side, it gives me an insight into the model's perspective of figure drawing." entire review
+As a person who has been on the drawing side, it gives me an insight into the model's perspective of figure drawing."

 Rie Shibazaki, Artist, Toronto, Ontario Canada